JonoHall/Laravel-Vite-Codespaces/README.md

 APP_URL=https://$CODESPACE_NAME}-8000.app.github.dev
 ```

-## Step 4 - Change Port to be Public
+## Step 4 - Change VITE Port to be Public

 Port 5173 must be made public by clicking on the "Ports" tab in Visual Studio.
 This needs to be done whenever the container is created or rebuilt.